Elon Musk Thinks Elon Musk Is Taxed Enough Already? Please

-Category: World Politics Hits: 5SpaceX and Tesla founder Elon Musk drew outrage Thursday after publicly complaining that his vast wealth would be further taxed under a new proposal by Sen. Ron Wyden, aimed at raising revenue to pay for social supports under the Build Back Better Act.
+Category: World Politics Hits: 6SpaceX and Tesla founder Elon Musk drew outrage Thursday after publicly complaining that his vast wealth would be further taxed under a new proposal by Sen. Ron Wyden, aimed at raising revenue to pay for social supports under the Build Back Better Act.
 As Democrats continued debating what would be included in the plan—which the majority of party members want to provide paid family leave to workers, far-reaching climate action and green jobs, Medicare reforms to allow the federal government to negotiate drug prices, and other provisions—Musk tweeted about Wyden's proposal.
 "Eventually, they run out of other people's money and then they come for you," he said earlier this week, adding on Wednesday evening that "spending is the real problem" contributing to the national debt, rather than the failure of corporations and the richest Americans to pay a fair tax rate.
 According to their own estimates, this tax only covers ~10% of the $3.5 trillion spending bill.
 Where will the other 90% come from?
 The answer is you. — Elon Musk (@elonmusk) October 27, 2021

 Read more https://crooksandliars.com/2021/10/everybody-elon-musk-thinks-elon-musk